Foreign policy of the Biden administration: New Zealand

+In early December 2021, Ardern participated in the virtual Summit for Democracy that was hosted by US President Joe Biden.
+In her address, she talked about bolstering democratic resilience in the age of COVID-19 followed by panel discussions.
+Ardern also announced that New Zealand would contribute an additional NZ$1 million to supporting Pacific countries' anti-corruption efforts, as well as contributing to UNESCO's Global Media Defence Fund and the International Fund for Public Interest Media.

-On 1 June 2022, Prime Minister Jacinda Ardern met with President Joe Biden and Vice-President Kamala Harris in order to reaffirm the US-New Zealand bilateral relationship.
+On 1 June 2022, Prime Minister Jacinda Ardern met with President Joe Biden and Vice President Kamala Harris to reaffirm the US-New Zealand bilateral relationship.
 The two heads of government also issued a joint statement reaffirming bilateral cooperation on various international issues including the Indo-Pacific, the South China Sea dispute, Chinese tensions with Taiwan, alleged human rights violations in Hong Kong and Xinjiang, and support for Ukraine in response to the Russian invasion of Ukraine.
 In addition, Ardern and Biden reaffirmed cooperation in the areas of climate change mitigation, oceanic governance, managing pollution and pandemics, and combating extremism.
 In response, Chinese Foreign Ministry official Zhao Lijian accused New Zealand and the United States of spreading disinformation about China's diplomatic engagement with Pacific Islands countries and interfering in Chinese internal affairs.
 He urged Washington to end its alleged Cold War mentality towards China and Wellington to adhere to its stated "independent foreign policy."

-On 9-11 July 2024, Prime Minister Christopher Luxon attended the 2024 NATO summit as an Indo-Pacific ally.
-During the visit, he met US President Joe Biden along with several Republican and Democratic senators and Congressmen including Bill Hagerty, Michael McCaul, Gregory Meeks and Ben Cardin.
-In addition, Luxon met several international leaders including British Prime Minister Keir Starmer, Ukrainian President Volodymyr Zelenskyy, Japanese Prime Minister Fumio Kishida, South Korean President Yoon Suk Yeol, and Australian Deputy Prime Minister Richard Marles.
+On 9–11 July 2024, Prime Minister Christopher Luxon attended the 2024 NATO summit as an Indo-Pacific ally.
+During the visit, he met US President Joe Biden along with several Republican and Democratic senators and Congressmen, including Bill Hagerty, Michael McCaul, Gregory Meeks, and Ben Cardin.
+In addition, Luxon met several international leaders, including British Prime Minister Keir Starmer, Ukrainian President Volodymyr Zelenskyy, Japanese Prime Minister Fumio Kishida, South Korean President Yoon Suk Yeol, and Australian Deputy Prime Minister Richard Marles.
 On 11 July, Luxon visited San Francisco, where he met Californian Governor Gavin Newsom.